Gaudensia Mngumi | February 6, 2017

 Fred Tairo is a researcher with the Mikocheni Agricultural Research Institute in Dar es Salaam.
 He explains that cassava mosaic disease is caused by several viruses commonly known as cassava mosaic geminiviruses.
 Cassava brown streak disease is caused by the cassava brown streak virus or the Uganda cassava brown streak virus.
 Whiteflies transmit these diseases to symptom-free plants from infected plants in nearby fields.

 Mr. Salum explains how the farmers protect their cassava from diseases.
 He says, “We look at the colours and the leaves … if they are brown … it’s cassava brown streak disease.
 We uproot and destroy the stock immediately.”

-From the radio program, the farmers have learned how to mill cassava to make foods like chapatis, cakes, biscuits, and bread.
+From the radio program, the farmers have also learned how to mill cassava to make foods like chapatis, cakes, biscuits, and bread.
 They have also learned how to prepare seeds and soon they will start seed businesses to earn more income.

-Mrs. Mwamchela says that farmers have acquired substantial knowledge, but are challenged by the prolonged drought that is causing crops to fail.
+Mrs. Mwamchela says that farmers have acquired substantial knowledge, but they are challenged by the prolonged drought that is causing crops to fail.
 In order to expand cassava farming, she says, they need water.

 Photo credit: Gaudensia Mngumi